antmicro/sdi-mipi-bridge-hw/sw_setup.rst

       popd

-6. Copy helper scripts from this repository to the root filesystem
+6. Copy helper scripts from this repository to the root filesystem:

    .. code-block:: bash